 Here are some tricks I follow when I realize I am triggered while facilitating or coaching:

-Once you have done this, encourage yourself to be curious: ask why someone has that opinion and try to understand underlying assumptions and feelings.
-Especially when you disagree with them!
+Once you have done this, encourage yourself to be curious: ask why someone has that opinion and understand underlying assumptions and feelings, especially when you disagree with them!

 Check the group for any reactions.
-If you have been triggered by something said in the group, it is possible that someone else has had the same reaction.
+If you have been triggered by something said in the group, someone else may have had the same reaction.
 Watch out for any signs of being triggered in the group (body language, tone of voice).
-If no-one else has the same reaction, your reaction might still be valuable for the discussion: it is likely that your counter-argument is relevant for the topic more broadly, in which case you can introduce it to the discussion in a multi-partial manner.
+If no-one else has the same reaction, your reaction might still be valuable for the discussion: your counter-argument is likely relevant for the topic more broadly, in which case you can introduce it to the discussion in a multi-partial manner.

 Do you have a good tip on managing triggers?
-Share it in the comments!
+Could you share it in the comments?